Hong Kong Film Gala Presentation Celebrates Fifth Edition in Dubai

 Reflecting on the future of Hong Kong action cinema, he noted that audiences are increasingly drawn to “supernatural, exaggerated and delightfully crazy action elements,” adding, “I’ll keep pushing myself and hope to go even further in Hong Kong action films.”

 The screening concluded with enthusiastic applause, as audiences praised the film’s tight pacing and heartfelt emotional core.
 The night ended on a lively note with the film’s signature cheer — “GG!”
 (Good Game).
-The evening also featured a special presentation of the newly restored 4K version of Once a Thief, starring Chow Yun-fat, Leslie Cheung and Cherie Chung, whose timeless chemistry and iconic performances offered a perfect bridge between Hong Kong’s vibrant new works and its beloved classics.
+The evening also featured a special presentation of the newly restored 4K version of Once a Thief, starring Chou Yun-fat, Leslie Cheung and Cherie Chung, whose timeless chemistry and iconic performances offered a perfect bridge between Hong Kong’s vibrant new works and its beloved classics.

-The following day, screenings of Fight for Tomorrow and Behind the Shadows were held at Cinema Akil in Alserkal Avenue, with directors Chan Tai Lee (Fight for Tomorrow) and Chow Man Yu (Behind the Shadows) joining in person for post-screening Q&A. Both filmmakers shared their creative approach with the audience.
+The following day, screenings of Fight for Tomorrow and Behind the Shadows were held at Cinema Akil in Alserkal Avenue, with directors Chan Tai Lee (Fight for Tomorrow) and Chou Man Yu (Behind the Shadows) joining in person for post-screening Q&A. Both filmmakers shared their creative approach with the audience.

 Fight for Tomorrow tells the story of a father and son who rebuild their fractured relationship through Muay Thai.
 Speaking about the film’s action sequences, Tai Lee explained that he never viewed the project as a “pure action film”: “Every fight scene exists to drive the story forward.
 What matters most is the emotion behind the punches — asking why these two characters are fighting.”
 His insights gave audiences a deeper understanding of thefilm’s emotional layers.